Oxford

 Located at: 50 South Washington, Oxford, NY

-This beautiful, modern High School was recently constructed in
+This beautiful, modern High School was constructed in

 2003.
 Grand and spacious, this new facility houses a fully automated,